sakhisheikh/device-dashboard/README.md

  * Webpack Visulaizer is added to analyze production build for better app modules management
  * Recharts is used for readings' visuals
  * JSS is used with [Material-UI](https://github.com/mui-org/material-ui) for modular css to avoid main thread blocking
- * `Render Props` one of the most powerful react patterns is used in app business logic
  * Webpack config is seperated and kept very modular to adhere with app requirements for large scale in future
  * All routes are protected
  * All scripts are run by webpack-cli